JuVo1102/Neighbourhelp/README.txt

     </objects>
 </document>

+The Neighbourhelp-App is supposed to help people to get help for daily tasks they are unable to do themselves
+Pages:
+    Login
+    Registration
+    Tabview
+        List of Entries
+            Detailview of Entries
+        Entry-Creationpage
+        Chat (work in progress)

+Authentication provided by Firebase
+Database provided by  Firebase

 To get all the needed dependencies (Guide: https://firebase.google.com/docs/ios/setup)
 1. (Optional if you get a external config file) Add a realtime database and authentication to your firebase project
 2. Add the GoogleService.Info.plist as firebase-configuration-file to your projects root directory